rajatporwal/youtube-clone/README.md

-YouTube search using youtube search api v3.
+YouTube Search App 🎬🔍
+A React-based YouTube search application that utilizes the YouTube Data API v3 to fetch and display videos based on user queries.
+It features infinite scrolling with react-virtualized to enhance performance and ensure smooth browsing.

+🚀 Features
-- Show list of youtube videos based on the search query
+✅ Search YouTube Videos – Fetch and display a list of YouTube videos based on user input.
-- Provide support for infinite scroll to load more video list as user scrolls down
-- Make use of virtualization to support infinite scroll and make sure DOM does not get heavy

-## Available Scripts
+✅ Infinite Scrolling – Automatically loads more videos as the user scrolls down.
+✅ Virtualized Rendering – Uses efficient rendering techniques to prevent performance issues with large lists.

+🛠️ Technologies Used
+React – Frontend framework
+YouTube Data API v3 – Fetching video search results React Virtualized – Optimizing performance with windowing techniques

+📌 How It Works
+User enters a search query – The app fetches results using the YouTube API.
+Videos are displayed using react-virtualized – Only visible items render for better performance.
+Infinite scrolling – More videos are fetched dynamically as the user scrolls.
+Optimized rendering – Prevents unnecessary re-renders and DOM overload.

+## Building and running the app

 In the project directory, you can run:

-### `npm start`
+`npm install && npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.\
-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

+To run tests

-### `npm test`
+`npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.